 After a tummy tuck, the results are considered permanent.
 Your abdominal wall will be more stable and strong.
-The excess skin has been removed from the return unless fluctuation in weight or a subsequent pregnancy stretches out of the area again.
+The excess skin has been removed and will not return unless there’s a fluctuation in weight or a subsequent pregnancy stretches out the area again.

 Getting pregnant after having a tummy tuck procedure

 First of all, I must say that each pregnancy has the potential for a degree of different complications.
-For this reason, health will be a choice, especially if you do not consult your personal gynecologist.
+For this reason, health may be an issue, especially if you do not consult your personal gynecologist.

 There are no risk factors on pregnancy after a tummy tuck, although your midsection may be tighter.
 Women can have healthy, full-term pregnancies after a tummy tuck.

-Even after tummy tuck surgery, your abdominal wall and tissue will stretch according to normal to accommodate the new baby.
+Even after tummy tuck surgery, your abdominal wall and tissue will stretch according normally to accommodate the new baby.
 Some mothers notice that their bellies do not stretch much or do not look as pregnant as their previous pregnancies.
 This is completely safe and harmless to the growing child.